 I have always had a weakness for vertical wall planters like these.
 I love the shape, the design style, and the fact you can mount them on fences, brick walls, or have them free standing.
 They can be made symmetrically, like the ones on the left, or completely asymmetrical like the one on the right.
 I absolutely love the planter on the right.
 It’s quite large, and has room for many different types of plants.
 I am picturing this tall plant wall here with a ladder nearby.
 Mainly because I love ladders, but also because I am short and how else would I retrieve my lettuce from the top trough?

 I really like this grid shaped vertical herb garden too.
 And can we talk about how cute those pails are?
 I mean, color blocked garden pails full of plants.
 How awesome!
 This shape is also really conducive for larger pots of single varieties of plants.
 I like how they put their herbs in these pots.
 They’re sure to get plenty of sun here, and how easy would those be to water!
 Bonus points if your pots have holes in them, and runoff water actually waters the pots below!
+(Side note: If you're interested in finding out more about container gardening, check out this article from MorningChores.)

 This is a super popular DIY that has swept the internet: Topsy Turvy Pots.
 All you need for these awesome vertical garden pots DIY are pots with holes in the bottom and a dowel rod or pole.
 Fill the big pot with dirt (pro-tip: use a smaller pot upside down inside the big pot to help create stability), add the pole, and start stacking!
 Another way to make these is to literally glue the pots together to create drastic angles, like this one.
 I have a similar set up for some of my pots.
 It’s definitely a great way to create cute yet easy vertical garden planters!
 I really like ones that can be customized to your needs!